bjompen/bjompen.github.io/posts/missingcommits.md

 - Adding and linking workitems?
 No change.
 - Using pull requests instead of #PTMF?
 Nope.
 - Having the pipeline in the same or a different repo as the code?
-Njet.
+No difference at all.
 - Adding a PublishPipelineArtifact step to the pipeline?
 YES!
-Well, no, it worked for one pipeline it turns out, but not all.
+Well, no, turns out to be a false positive.
+Back to the drawing board.

 Untill Jens cracked it.